-Students who have undertaken the Chemical Systems major will be able to rigorously integrate fundamental science in chemical engineering to provide accurate information and optimum solutions to practical problems involving basic chemical processing systems.
+Students who have undertaken the Chemical Engineering Systems major will be able to rigorously integrate fundamental science in chemical engineering to provide accurate information and optimum solutions to practical problems involving basic chemical processing systems.
 More specifically, core skills and knowledge that will be developed include: fundamental scientific comprehension that will lead to accurate computer modelling of process systems, analytical and abstract thinking, problem-solving and design skills, ability to carry out laboratory experiments to eliminate or confirm possible solutions to complex problems.
 In all levels of this major, we will ensure the development of excellent communication skills that will enable our graduates to deliver complex scientific information in a clear and concise fashion.

 Students graduating from these programs will be ready to work in a range of chemical and biochemical engineering industries anywhere in the world.

 Intended learning outcomes

-On completion of this major the student is expected to:
+On completion of this major, students are expected to:

-- have gained a broad knowledge of the various engineering disciplines and the roles for different engineers within large projects;
+- Have gained a broad knowledge of the various engineering disciplines and the roles for different engineers within large projects

-- recognise the context in which chemical engineering projects take place, in terms of culture, society and the physical environment;
+- Recognise the context in which chemical engineering projects take place, in terms of culture, society and the physical environment

-- have gained in-depth knowledge in the chemical engineering fields of material and energy balances, fluid mechanics, momentum, heat and mass transport, reaction engineering and chemical process analysis;
+- Have gained in-depth knowledge in the chemical engineering fields of material and energy balances, fluid mechanics, momentum, heat and mass transport, reaction engineering and chemical process analysis

-- have gained the ability to perform safety risk analysis, and understand the features of effective safety management systems and safety cultures;
+- Have gained the ability to perform safety risk analysis, and understand the features of effective safety management systems and safety cultures

-- be able to assess and compare the environmental impacts of a project;
+- Be able to assess and compare the environmental impacts of a project

-- be able to communicate engineering concepts using both written reports and through oral presentations.
+- Be able to communicate engineering concepts using both written reports and through oral presentations.

-Last updated: 10 January 2020
+Last updated: 27 January 2023